 The programme targets those families possessing or motivated to develop the skills required to run a micro-enterprise.
-In case a family in need does not fit the profile to run a successful micro-business, the 1-2-1 Child Sponsoring might be more suited to support directly children’s education.
+In case a family in need does not fit the profile to run a successful micro-business, the Child Sponsoring programme might be more suited to support directly children’s education.

 A) selection of the beneficiaries